kdprkr/MerlinsManuscript/README.md

-NOTE: to save tsv/txt/csv files, right click on "Raw" or "View Raw" and then select "Save Link As..."
+NOTE: to save tsv/txt/csv files, right click on the desired file and then select "Save Link As..."